 A decade of cuts, court closures and mishandling of the pandemic has created a backlog in the Crown courts of nearly 50,000 cases.
 It could reach 195,000 by 2024.
-The Courts Service says we need at least an extra 200 venues to fill the gap, but on 19 October 2020, the Judicial Office confirmed only five Nightingale courts were hearing jury trials.
+The courts service says we need at least an extra 200 venues to fill the gap, but on 19 October 2020, the Judicial Office confirmed that only five Nightingale courts were hearing jury trials.
 That is a failure of epic proportions, leading to thousands of victims of serious crime being denied justice.
-Has the Lord Chancellor failed to ask for enough resources to get justice moving, or has he been denied it by the Treasury?
+Has the Lord Chancellor failed to ask for enough resources to get justice moving, or has he been denied them by the Treasury?

 The right hon.
 Gentleman is wrong on all fronts.
 First, we secured an extra £80 million of funding from the Treasury to deal specifically with covid court recovery.
 That came on top of the largest investment and increase in court maintenance in 20 years, including during his stewardship.
 That has resulted in the scaling up of courts, so that today we have 255 courtrooms hearing jury trials, which is ahead of the target I had set for the end of October.
 We will go further.
 We have already opened 19 courtrooms under the Nightingale court scheme.
 This is not a story of failure.
-This is a story of success and hard work on the part of everybody in the court service.
-The projections that he mentioned are based upon some pretty inaccurate predictions that do not bear the closest scrutiny.[Official Report, 9 November 2020, Vol. 683, c.
+This is a story of success and hard work on the part of everybody in the Courts Service.
+The projections that the right hon.
+Gentleman mentioned are based upon some pretty inaccurate predictions that do not bear the closest scrutiny.[Official Report, 9 November 2020, Vol. 683, c.
 8MC.]

 I would like to thank all the staff who have been working so hard at this particularly challenging time.
 We have started to routinely test staff, and we are providing personal protective equipment, including medical-grade face masks.

 I am grateful to the hon.
 Lady for raising an important and enduring issue.
-I, too, similarly pay tribute to the work that law centres and other organisations play in administering important advice and those first steps that are so crucial sometimes in actually dealing effectively with problems that can be averted.
+I, too, pay tribute to the work that law centres and other organisations play in administering important advice and those first steps that are sometimes so crucial in actually dealing effectively with problems that can be averted.
 Already as part of pre-covid work, we had allocated £5 million for early legal help.
 I know the Under-Secretary of State for Justice, my hon.
 Friend the Member for Cheltenham (Alex Chalk), is working tirelessly to evolve a scheme of early legal support and advice.
 It is something that I passionately endorse as well.
-We will continue to develop that and to achieve the ends that I think both she and I share.
+We will continue to develop that and to achieve the ends that I think the hon.
+Lady and I share.

 The female offender strategy rightly recommends women’s centres over custodial sentences, but the funding committed as part of the strategy ran out in March.
-The Minister earlier actually referred to more funding for women’s services, but I am talking about women’s centres, and I have been unsuccessfully trying to set up one in Bath.
+The Minister referred earlier to more funding for women’s services, but I am talking about women’s centres, and I have been unsuccessfully trying to set one up in Bath.
 Will the Government commit to providing a significant amount of core funding for women’s centres?

 If I could correct the hon.
 Lady, the £2.5 million that we have committed this year for the female offender strategy will be going directly to women’s centres where they bid for it.
 I am very happy to talk to her about her particular centre, but the £2.5 million is specifically to help sustain the women’s centres to continue to support our female offenders.